-- To maintain Capital Adequacy Ratio (CAR) at a minimum of 10.625% of Risk Weighted Assets (RWA); - To adopt the standardised approach for credit risk for implementing Basel III, using national discretion for: - adopting the credit rating agencies as External Credit Assessment Institutions (ECAI) for claims on sovereigns and banks; - adopting simple/comprehensive approach for Credit Risk Mitigation (CRM). - all unrated corporate exposures are risk weighted by assigning a risk weighting of 125%. - To adopt the standardised approach for market risk and basic indicator approach for operational risk. - Capital adequacy returns must be submitted to Bangladesh Bank on a quarterly basis.
+- To maintain Capital Adequacy Ratio (CAR) at a minimum of 11.25% (including capital conservation buffer @1.25%) of Risk Weighted Assets (RWA); - -To adopt the standardised approach for credit risk for implementing Basel III, using national discretion for: - adopting the credit rating agencies as External Credit Assessment Institutions (ECAI) for claims on sovereigns and banks; - adopting simple/comprehensive approach for Credit Risk Mitigation (CRM). - all unrated corporate exposures are risk weighted by assigning a risk weighting of 125%. - To adopt the standardised approach for market risk and basic indicator approach for operational risk. - Capital adequacy returns must be submitted to Bangladesh Bank on a quarterly basis.